 (If you never seen it, you should check out my interview with Lindy Ledohowski, PhD, who left a tenure-track English job and now runs a startup, EssayJack.
-I’ll put the video at the end of this post.).
+You can read/watch her story here.).

 Now I’m not knocking a tenure-track job if you can get it.